blawson69/DoorMaster/README.md

 Each door will have one of the following States.
 Typically, you will only use the first six when [creating a door](#door-creation).
 The last two are set by DoorMaster when certain conditions are met:
 - **Unlocked** - Players can open and close the door effortlessly.
 - **Locked** - The door has a lock that either needs a key or can be picked open.
 - **[Keyed](#keyed-doors)** - The door has a lock with which the player can interact.
-This status is **only** used to tell DoorMaster that the door is Keyed, and will be converted to the Locked State during door creation.
+This status is **only** used when setting up the Closed token to tell DoorMaster that the door is Keyed, and will be set to the Locked State during door creation.
 - **Barred** - This door is barred _on the player's side_.
 Clicking the [Use button](#doormaster-characters) will lift/remove the bar, setting the door to the Unlocked State.
 - **Obstructed** - This door is obstructed by a bar or other immovable objects _from the opposite side_.
 It cannot be picked or busted through.
 If the obstruction is a bar, the GM will need to change the State to Barred if players encounter the door from the other side.
 - **Stuck** -  This door is not locked, but won't open without being forced.